rahelFM/Moonlight-Energy-Optimization/README.md

 # Overview
 Moonlight Energy Optimization is a data analysis project focused on exploring and cleaning solar irradiance and weather data from multiple countries (Benin, Sierra Leone, and Togo).
 The goal is to prepare high-quality, insightful datasets that will support energy optimization strategies in each region.

 This repository hosts the code, notebooks, and processes used for data profiling, cleaning, and exploratory data analysis (EDA).
+## The ipynb EDA  files are in another branch and not merged on main branch.
 ## Data Description

 The dataset (`sierraleone-bumbuna.csv`,'benin-malanville.csv','togo-dapaong_qc.csv') contains the following columns: